All the Gluten Free Options in Shuk Machane Yehudah

 In the last few years, Shuk Machane Yehudah has truly become the cultural heart of Jerusalem.
 What was once a place to buy groceries quickly turned into a “Yom Kef” for visitors to Jerusalem from near and far.
 While there are endless options within the shuk for a bite to eat, finding the gluten free options in the Shuk can be difficult!

-Here is a list of my favorites in the bustling Jerusalem market, Shuk Machane Yehudah:
+Here are some amazing gluten free favorites in the bustling Jerusalem market, Shuk Machane Yehudah:

 Pepitos- A cheap, quick, and filling option for meat eaters and vegans alike!
 Pepitos serves up authentic arepas, empanadas, and yucca fries which are ALL GLUTEN FREE.
 With a really high level of consideration put into ensuring there is no cross contamination, Pepitos is easily one of the safest options in the Shuk for celiacs.
 Read more about them in this post about cheap eats in Jerusalem.
 They are Kosher.